Tax Planning in San Jose, CA

 At age 70½ or older, you can make a qualified charitable distribution by transferring up to $105,000 each year tax-free from a traditional IRA directly to a charity.
 Once you’re 73 or above, the donation can also be applied as your required minimum distribution, potentially lowering both future distribution requirements and tax obligations.

-When you choose an experienced financial adviser for tax planning in San Jose, CA, you’re able to reduce current tax liability while planning for taxes well into retirement.
-At Correct Capital, our goal is to help you save now and position yourself for financial stability in the future.
+By working with an experienced financial adviser for tax planning in San Jose, CA, you can reduce your tax liability this year and create a plan for managing taxes through retirement.
+At Correct Capital, we aim to put more money in your pocket now while preparing you for a secure financial future.

 Common Tax Planning Mistakes for San Jose, CA Individuals and Families